 Accommodation & Meals:

-We spend seven nights in hotels in Deli and Leh, three nights in basic homestays, and three further nights either in homestays or full-service camping (depending on group size).
+We spend seven nights in hotels in Deli and Leh and six nights in basic homestays.
 All hotels used are staffed locally, which has a really positive effect on employment and economy in the areas where we stay.
-By camping, we also reduce our energy consumption and carbon footprint.
 The homestays (in Chilling, Skiu, Ullay and Mangyu) are authentic local Ladakhi houses; 2-4 people will sleep in each house and dinner will be cooked by the host family.
 This provides an alternative income for families in winter time when the region receives few visitors and it is too cold for agriculture.

 All food is included in Ladakh and meals include locally sourced ingredients, like porridge, eggs, bread, pasta, rice and potato with a mixture of Indian and Chinese styles.
 All groceries and other items are purchased from local shops and markets in Leh (although we may bring some fresh vegetables from Delhi as they are scarce in Ladakh in winter) - where clients are encouraged to support local businesses and explore local delicacies on offer.

 Water is a really important issue and whilst we must stay hydrated, it is also vital that we have a system for providing clean water without causing lots of waste with plastic bottles.
 Lack of recycling is already a massive problem in India so we suggest that instead of repeatedly buying bottled water, guests should re-fill a singular bottle.
 You will be provided with boiled/filtered drinking water in Ladakh but it is also advisable to bring purification tablets/liquid such as Biox Aqua to treat water.
 We ask that you keep a rubbish bag for non-burnable rubbish to take back to Delhi.